Centipedes vs. Millipedes: Winning the Pest Control Battle in Edmond, OK

 Knowing the Difference: Centipedes vs. Millipedes

 Before you can understand how to keep these pests out of your house, you need to be able to tell the difference between the two.
-Here are some tips:
+Here are some tips to help guide your approach to pest control in Edmond, OK:

 1. Meet the Centipede